auth0/docs/articles/tokens/concepts/id-tokens.md

 ## ID Token security

-As with any other [JWTs](/tokens/jwt#security), you should follow [token best practices](/tokens/concepts/token-best-practices) when using ID Tokens and [validate an ID Token](/tokens/guides/id-token/validate-id-token) before assuming that its contents can be trusted.
+As with any other [JWTs](/tokens/concepts/jwts#security), you should follow [token best practices](/best-practices/token-best-practices) when using ID Tokens.

+<%= include('../../_includes/_validate-id-token') %>

 ## ID Token lifetime

 By default, an ID Token is valid for 36000 seconds (10 hours).
-If there are security concerns, you can shorten the time period before the token expires, but remember that one of the purposes of this token is to improve performance by caching user information.
+If there are security concerns, you can shorten the time period before the token expires, keeping in mind that one of the purposes of the token is to improve user experience by caching user information.

 To learn how to change the ID Token expiration time, see [Update ID Token Lifetime](/dashboard/guides/applications/update-token-lifetime).